 - Section 14.
-Partition by inventory

-- Section 15.
-Partition by deed

-- Section 16.
-Inheritance is indivisible till partition is effected

-- Section 17.
-Consequence of transfer of specific asset of inheritance - Section 18.
-Right of co-heir to claim the inheritance in its entirety - Section 19.
-Right to demand partition - Section 20.
-Partition of assets of joint family - Section 21.
-Period of limitation to institute inventory proceeding.
+Partition by inventory. - Section 15.
+Partition by deed. - Section 16.
+Inheritance is indivisible till partition is effected. - Section 17.
+Consequence of transfer of specific asset of inheritance. - Section 18.
+Right of co-heir to claim the inheritance in its entirety. - Section 19.
+Right to demand partition. - Section 20.
+Partition of assets of joint family.